Hurleton, California

-Hurleton is an unincorporated community in Butte County, California.
-It is located 7.5 mi north of Bangor.
-It lies at an elevation of 1598 feet (487 m).
+Hurleton is an unincorporated community in Butte County, California, United States.
+It is located 7.5 mi north of Bangor and lies at an elevation of 1598 feet (487 m).

-In August 2013, the town was threatened by a large brush fire forcing some evacuations.
+In August 2013, the town was threatened by a large brush fire, forcing some evacuations.

 History

 The community of Hurleton was founded by Smith H. Hurles in the late 1800s when he settled in the area and established a hotel.
 The region became known as the Boston Ranch because of Hurles' previous residence in Boston, Massachusetts.
-The first post office was established in 1880 and named Hurleton in honor of Hurles who was also its first postmaster.
+The first post office was established in 1880 and named Hurleton in honor of Hurles, who was also its first postmaster.